zubinchopra/portaldocs/portal-sdk/generated/portalfx-extension-test.md

 <a name="msportalfx-test-scenarios-create-opening-the-create-blade-from-a-local-gallery-package"></a>
 #### Opening the create blade from a local gallery package

-To open/navigate to the create blade a local gallery package that has been side loaded into the portal along with your extension you can use `portal.openGalleryCreateBladeFromLocalPackage`.
+To open/navigate to the create blade a local gallery package that has been side loaded into the Portal along with your extension you can use `portal.openGalleryCreateBladeFromLocalPackage`.
 The returned promise will resolve with the CreateBlade defined by that gallery package.

 ```ts
 import TestFx = require('MsPortalFx-Test');